RHS Growing Guides

 Section 1 of 7

-Left to their own devices, figs (Ficus carica) can grow into large bushy trees, with big hand-shaped leaves that are highly ornamental, bringing a tropical look to gardens.
+Left to their own devices, figs (Ficus carica) grow into large bushy trees, with big, tropical-looking, hand-shaped leaves that are highly ornamental.
 But if you want to maximise cropping, figs are best trained as a fan against a sunny wall and their roots restricted in a large container or with paving slabs inserted vertically around the rootball.
-Limiting their root-spread reduces their vigorous leafy growth and helps them focus on fruit production.
+Limiting their roots reduces vigorous leafy growth and helps them focus on fruit production.
 Twice-yearly pruning also keeps these vigorous plants at a manageable size and improves fruiting.
-The seedless fruits develop without fertilisation (parthenocarpic fruit), so pollination is not need.
+The seedless fruits develop without fertilisation (parthenocarpic fruit), so pollination is not needed.

 Figs crop well in containers, either trained as a fan or as a small free-standing bush or tree, so can be grown in even the smallest garden in a warm, sunny spot.
 Keeping them in a pot is also useful in cooler regions, so they can be moved indoors over winter.